thirdweb-example/telegram-mini-app/README.md

 Authenticate your users and generate a smart wallet without ever leaving Telegram.
 This example app showcases thirdweb's custom authentication and smart accounts from within a Telegram mini app.

+> [!IMPORTANT]
+> Due to Google's security policies, Google OAuth does not work in Telegram mini-apps.

 ## Getting Started

 > This project assumes some basic knowledge of TypeScript, Next.js App Router, and [Connect SDK](https://portal.thirdweb.com/typescript/v5).